What parents can do to improve family dynamics at home to reduce sibling fighting and encourage solid sibling relationships.

 Families with young children often see sibling rivalry more prominently than those with older children, though older children can still have strong sibling conflicts as well.

-We want to make sure that we are setting up strong relationship foundations between siblings starting at a young age.
+We want to make sure that we are setting up strong relationship foundations between siblings starting at a young age in order to avoid negative effects of sibling rivalry.
 This means setting up proper communication strategies and creating strong connections between all family members.

-Adult children, in fact, can still compete for their parent’s attention.
-One of our responsibilities as parents is to educate our children on how to get along with their siblings.
-After all, we want them to be able to maintain a happy relationship as adults.
+Adult siblings, in fact, can still compete for their parent’s attention.
+One of our responsibilities as parents is to educate our children on how to get along with their siblings with different personalities.
+After all, we want them to be able to maintain a happy and close relationships as adults.

 6 Things You Can Do To Prevent Sibling Conflict At Home